DataDog/hiring-engineers/answers.md

 postgres$ su - vagrant
 ```

 After we've finished on the Postgres side, we still need to add an integration yaml file to Datadog.
-Because we don't have any special configuration needs, we can use the pre-built yaml.example:
+We can copy the pre-built yaml.example (making sure to update the username and password):

 ```
 vagrant$ sudo cp /etc/dd-agent/conf.d/postgres.yaml.example /etc/dd-agent/conf.d/postgres.yaml